What is Six Sigma?

 What is Six Sigma, in short?
 Jack Welch, one of its most prominent proponents, said that Six Sigma was a quality program that improves customer experience, lowers costs, and creates better leaders.

-What are the 5 steps of lean and six sigma belts hierarchy tools and resources?
+What are the 5 steps of Lean Six Sigma belts hierarchy for beginners?

-What are the 5 steps of lean and six sigma belts hierarchy tools and resources?
+What are the 5 steps of Lean Six Sigma belts hierarchy for beginners?

 Motorola introduced Six Sigma in 1984 as a quality goal.
-Although the term “sigma” (with a lowercase S) was used in statistical process control as far back as the 1920s, Motorola’s first use of the term “sigma” was in the 1920s.
+Although the term “sigma” was used in statistical process control as far back as the 1920s, Motorola’s first use of the term “sigma” was in the 1920s.
 These formal methods were developed from 60 years of quality improvement theory including Total Quality Management, and Zero Defects.

 Motorola discovered that many of the same lean and six sigma tools and methods they used to reduce defects in parts manufacturing could be applied to other areas of their business.
 Other large companies, such as Allied Signal, adopted the method over the years.
 Six Sigma was a true star in the 1990s, when Jack Welch, GE’s CEO, announced remarkable savings due to Six Sigma.